Anđeo Kraljević: Austrian-Hungarian occupation

 Kraljević entered into a conflict with the Franciscan Province of Herzegovina, due to the Franciscans controlling all of the parishes in Herzegovina, while Kraljević, even though a Franciscan himself, wanted to have diocesan clergy at his disposal.
-In 1878, he wrote to the nuncio in Vienna about the necessity of the introduction of the diocesan clergy in the vicariate because the head of the Franciscan Province had all authority, with the apostolic vicar being only a figurehead that confirms his decisions.
-He also asked him to lobby with the Holy See to establish a diocese so he can establish new parishes that will be controlled by the diocesan clergy, with the Franciscans retaining the rest of the parishes.
+In 1878, he wrote to the nuncio in Vienna about the necessity of the introduction of the diocesan clergy in the vicariate because the head of the Franciscan Province had all authority, with the apostolic vicar being only a figurehead who confirms his decisions.
+He also asked him to lobby with the Holy See to establish a diocese so he could establish new parishes controlled by the diocesan clergy, with the Franciscans retaining the rest of the parishes.

-The Franciscans of Herzegovina were on bad terms with Kraljević, claiming he didn't give them enough of the collected alms for the construction of the friary in Humac.
-An anonymous letter was sent to Emperor Franz Joseph of Austria-Hungary, claiming the bishop is giving donations sent to him by Austria-Hungary to the Ottomans and accused him of being a turkophile.
+The Franciscans of Herzegovina were on bad terms with Kraljević, claiming he didn't give them enough of the collected alms to construct the friary in Humac.
+An anonymous letter was sent to Emperor Franz Joseph of Austria-Hungary, claiming the bishop is giving donations sent to him by Austria-Hungary to the Ottomans and accusing him of being a turkophile.
 The Franciscan Custody barred itself from this letter.
-In February 1877, Kraljević requested from the Propaganda to send an apostolic visitor in Herzegovina and accused Paškal Buconjić, at the time guardian of the Humac friary, of negligence towards the parishes and the Herzegovinian Franciscans of taking the payment for maintenance by force from the believers during the Easter Communion.
+In February 1877, Kraljević requested from the Propaganda to send an apostolic visitor to Herzegovina and accused Paškal Buconjić, at the time guardian of the Humac friary, of negligence towards the parishes and the Herzegovinian Franciscans of taking the payment for maintenance by force from the believers during the Easter Communion.
 The Congregation named Bishop Kazimir Forlani the apostolic visitor, and he arrived in Mostar in February the next year.
-Forlani finished the report in May 1878, and advised the bishop to act in agreement with the Franciscans and to record revenues and expenditures, as well as to help the construction of the friary in Humac.
+Forlani finished the report in May 1878 and advised the bishop to act in agreement with the Franciscans, record revenues and expenditures, and help the construction of the friary in Humac.
 The question of the parishes remained unresolved.

 Kraljević died of a stroke on 27 July 1879 while on a chrismian visitation in Konjic.
-He was buried in Musala, a local cemetery, from where his remains were transferred to the local parish church.
+He was buried in Musala, a local cemetery where his remains were transferred to the local parish church.